 Vodafone España, S.A.U., 200,000 euros (Spain)

-The Spanish data protection authority AEPD has imposed a fine of 200,000 euros on Vodafone España, S.A.U. for violating Article 6 (1) GDPR.
+The Spanish data protection authority AEPD has initiated proceedings against Vodafone España, S.A.U.
+Fine in the amount of EUR 200,000 for infringement of Article 6 (1) GDPR was imposed.
 The reason for this was a case of SIM swapping, in which a third party fraudulently obtained a copy of a customer's SIM card and thus gained access to her bank account.

 The AEPD's investigation revealed that the SIM card change was first initiated via the online channel and then completed in a Vodafone branch.
 Vodafone was unable to prove that its own security protocols were properly followed during this action - in particular, there was no verifiable identity check of the applicant.
 In addition, the relevant telephone request was not recorded, in breach of the duty of care.